This site is entirely user-supported. See how you can help.

 Traditional County: Monmouthshire

-The monument comprises the remains of a well preserved castle-ringwork, which dates to the medieval period (c.
-AD 1066 - 1485).
-The ringwork is located on a small hilltop and consists of a circular flat-topped mound, 45m in diameter at the base and 24m across the summit.
-The summit of the mound is encircled by a steep-sided bank, 1m high on the inside and 2m high on the outside.
+The monument comprises the remains of a well preserved castle-ringwork, probably dating to the medieval period.
+It is located on a small hilltop and consists of a circular flat-topped platform, 45m in diameter at the base and 24m across the summit, surrounded by steep-sided bank, 1m high above the level interior up to 3.5m above the base of its external ditch.
 On the NE is a 4m wide break in the bank which could have been an entrance.
-There is an external ditch surrounding the ringwork, it is 2m wide and 1m deep, and extends around the N, S and E sides of the castle mound.
+The ditch is 2-3m wide and 1m deep, and extends around the N, S and E sides of the earthwork.
+It lies in open farmland, remote from any other relics of medieval settlement.

-The monument is of national importance for its potential to enhance our knowledge of medieval settlement, organisation and defence.
-The site forms an important element within the wider medieval landscape.
-It is well preserved and retains considerable archaeological potential.
-There is a strong probability of the presence of evidence relating to chronology, layout, building techniques and functional detail.
+The monument is of national importance for its potential to enhance our knowledge of medieval defensive and domestic architecture and the Norman conquest and colonisation of medieval Gwent.
+It is well preserved and retains considerable archaeological potential with a strong probability of the presence of evidence relating to chronology, layout, building techniques and contemporary material culture.
+It has not been excavated and is of uncertain date but shares group value with a series of small undocumented mottes and ringworks in the region and is likely to represent the remains of the modest defended residence and estate centre of a Norman or Welsh military tenant.

 The scheduled area comprises the remains described and areas around them within which related evidence may be expected to survive.